Searching for axion-like particles from tau exotic decays at the Super Tau-Charm Facility and its far detectors: Search strategies for leptophilic ALPs at the STCF and it far detectors

 Here are some comments.
-First and foremost, in the LFU scenario, ALP decays to light leptons are enabled, significantly shortening the ALP lifetime compared to the tauphilic ALPs scenario.
+First and foremost, in the LFU scenario, ALP decays to light leptons are enabled, significantly shortening the ALP lifetime compared to the tauphilic ALP scenario.
 Consequently, ALPs with masses as low as several MeV may decay within the detector volume, making them promising targets for the STCF.
 This lifetime reduction also affects far detection: ALPs decay more promptly, substantially shrinking the viable parameter space for far detection signals at the STCF.
 As shown in FIG.~\ref{fig: farprompt_lfu}, the far detection sensitivity is generally comparable to that of CHARM but extends to slightly smaller values of \(c_\ell^A\).
-Far detection is most sensitive for ALPs with \(\mathcal{O}(1)\) MeV masses and \(\mathcal{O}(1)\) couplings.
-Prompt detection at the \(\tau^+\tau^-\) threshold energy, however, cannot probe this region effectively due to limited \(\tau^+\tau^-\) production rates.
-With five-year-run data, threshold measurements largely overlap with existing constraints and provide minimal new information.
+The far detection is most sensitive for ALPs with \(\mathcal{O}(1)\) MeV masses and \(\mathcal{O}(1)\) couplings.
+However, the main detection at the \(\tau^+\tau^-\) threshold energy cannot probe this region effectively due to the limited \(\tau^+\tau^-\) production rates.
+With ten-year-run data, threshold measurements largely overlap existing constraints and provide minimal new information.
+It is interesting to point out that a spike has been found around the dimuon mass threshold in FIG.~\ref{fig: farprompt_lfu}.
+The dashed part corresponds to the detection above the threshold, where the main decay channel switches from dielectron to dimuon.
+There are several issues here.
+Firstly, a harder muon momentum cut has been applied, causing a vital suppression of the signal efficiency.
+When increasing the mass of ALP, a higher signal efficiency becomes possible due to the larger kinematic phase space.
+Secondly, the dimuon decay channel shortens the ALP lifetime and makes it difficult to produce a sufficiently displaced decay vertex.
+However, for this ALP mass region, the Barbar and Belle experiments can relevantly constrain the ALP couplings.